This dairy free healthy vegan plum crumble with oats is a delicious breakfast idea, low in sugar and fat and super easy to put together.

 More healthy crumble recipes

 If you like this easy crisp recipe you may also like gluten free cherry crumble recipe with almonds and quinoa.
 The crumble topping in this recipe is made using ground almonds.
-Check out also this zesty low carb apple crumble with walnuts and ginger.
-It’s another delicious Sunday brunch recipe idea!
+Check out also this zesty low carb apple crumble with walnuts and ginger as well as this simple peach blueberry crumble recipe.

 You may also like this collection of 18 healthy, easy vegetable breakfast recipes.